wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/modifying-main-wasp-file.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 First and foremost, we need to add some dependencies and introduce operations to our project.
-We’ll add Tailwind to make our UI more pretty and Axios for making API requests.
+We’ll add Tailwind to make our UI prettier and Axios for making API requests.

 Also, we’ll declare a database entity called `Excuse`, queries, and action.
 The `Excuse` entity consists of the entity’s ID and the text.